tkassila/preacthsl2/README.md

 Installing

 When (1) npm and node are installed on a (web) server, (2) install this repo on your server, (3) then install the app by command: 'npm install' on project repo root direcotry.
-(4) Start a gateway server, if don't have gateway part installed on web server.
-It is started from a 'reacthslserver' directory by command: 'node server.js'.
+(3) install preact-cli.
+(4) If you had changed Config.js file, the app is using local gateway server into open trafic server, then Start a gateway server.
+But I have changed a gateway server is not needed anymore!
+This gateway server is started from a 'reacthslserver' directory by command: 'node server.js'.
 (5) On another prompt, the server app for a developer is started by 'npm run dev' command.
 If give command: 'npm start' enstead, then the starting app will use port 3000.

 Deploy